worldline/vuejs-training/docs/reusability/README.md

 ```

 Besides the fact that the code is smaller, you can observe the following changes:
-- with the `setup` attribute on the `<script> `tag, data, computed, methods and other options can be declared anywhere in any order with the `export` keyword; no need to group them by type
+- with the `setup` attribute on the `<script> `tag, data, computed, methods and other options can be declared at script top level in any order ; no need to group them by type
 - the options are no longer attached to an object (`this.todos`) but handled as independent variables; this involves declaring them via specific functions provided by Vue
 - to be reactive, data now needs to be declared with `reactive` and `ref` methods
 - `ref` is used to encapsulate primitive values such as string `newTodo` in a `{ value }` object structure so that you can change their value without changing their reference (mutation rather than reassignment) ; otherwise Vue would lose track of this variable (see [Reactivity section](../reactivity/)).